avinash751/Industrial-DeckBuilder/README.md

 * **Reference/Link:** Technologies, U. (2024).
 [Real-Time 3D Development Platform & Editor | Unity](https://unity.com/products/unity-engine). [online] unity.com. [cite: 39]

 ### 2. Visual Studio 2022 Community Edition
 * **Description:** It is a fully-featured, extensible, free IDE for creating modern applications for Android, iOS, Windows, as well as web applications and cloud services[cite: 40].
 It is also used extensively for game development.
-(Microsoft, 2014) [cite: 41]
+(Microsoft, 2014)
 * **What I Have Used It For:** This is the only software I have used for writing all my game code and scripts[cite: 41].
 It is also the main software I have used for debugging code[cite: 42].
 * **Reference/Link:** Microsoft (2022).
 [Free IDE and Developer Tools | Visual Studio Community](https://visualstudio.microsoft.com/vs/community/). [online] Visual Studio. [cite: 43]